 Can someone be prosecuted in Malta if they have an abortion abroad?

-Can I be legally liable if I give information about abortion care services abroad?
+Can I be charged if I give information about abortion care services abroad?

 Can a pregnant person be stopped from leaving Malta to terminate their pregnancy?

-Is it true that women who have abortions always regret it and develop psychological problems?
+Is it true that women who have abortions always regret it, or develop a mental illness?

 What is the cost for a woman travelling abroad for an abortion?